ssonpethkar/Preparation/updated_files_10Jul/javascript/javascript_1.md

         - infinite sequence
         - implementing iterators
         - managing async flows (used with Redux-Saga)

+# what is iterator
+    -   an iterator is an object that defines a sequence and potentially a return value upon its completion.

 # * How does optional chaining (`?.`) work in JavaScript?
     - optional chaining allows you to safely access deeply nested properties without throwing an error if a property doesn't exists.